 - ⅛ cup chopped walnuts

-- 4 Narin's gluten-free graham crackers (¼ cup graham cracker crumbs)
+- 4 Narin's gluten-free graham crackers or your favorite graham crackers (¼ cup graham cracker crumbs)

 - 3 tablespoons melted butter